steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-if `self.keep_running` end up being false, we call the `prev_hook` this to tell postgres to continue with its normal process.
+if `self.keep_running` ends up being false, we call the `prev_hook` this to tell postgres to continue with its normal process.

 Now we can confirm if our table is present in the query, let extract the column name and value from the query